tokensoft/suku_token/README.md

 ## White Lists
 Before tokens can be transferred to a new address, the destination address must be added to the same white list that the sender belongs to.
 If this is not done in advance, the transfer functionality will fail and the transaction will revert.

+While it is enabled, the only exception to the whitelist logic is the owner account.
+They will have the ability to transfer tokens to any address.

 Notes
  - Any address can only be a member of one white list at a time.
  - Any number of whitelists can exist allowing groups of addresses to transfer among that list.